Lyude/libsecret-cli/README.md

 This project looks dead!
 ========================

-If at any point this project looks dead, I promise you: it's probably not.
-Right now libsecret-cli is strictly a side-project, since my main focuses are on Wayland right now. libsecret-cli is a program I need for my own personal purposes, so it's very unlikely I'll ever drop this project completely, it will just take a long time to finish. :)
+~~If at any point this project looks dead, I promise you: it's probably not.
+Right now libsecret-cli is strictly a side-project, since my main focuses are on Wayland right now. libsecret-cli is a program I need for my own personal purposes, so it's very unlikely I'll ever drop this project completely, it will just take a long time to finish. :)~~

+actually-it's kinda dead at this point, sorry!